 For comparison, Alternative 2, Maintain Central Atrium Pleistocene Garden, would preserve most of the character-defining features of the Page Museum, but it would result in the loss of a greater amount of open space in the La Brea Tar Pits Historic District due to the increased footprint of the project.
 As such, the benefits of avoiding the impacts to the Page Museum's character-defining features do not outweigh the additional impacts to character-defining features to the La Brea Tar Pits Historic District and this alternative would not avoid the project's significant and unavoidable impacts related to alterations of historical resources.
-Since Alternative 2 would not avoid the project's inconsistencies with applicable land use plans and policies.
+Since Alternative 2 would not avoid the project's significant and unavoidable impacts to historical resources, it would also result in the project's inconsistencies with applicable land use plans and policies.
 In addition, Alternative 2 would not avoid the project's substantial increase in regional VMT and would still result in significant and unavoidable impacts related to this issue.
 Alternative 2 would also result in similar impacts as the project to the other environmental issues areas listed in Table 2-3 as this alternative would result in similar types of construction activities and operational uses as proposed by the project.
 Alternative 2 would meet seven project objectives and partially meet the remaining two objectives due to the loss of open space as a result of the expanded museum footprint.

-Alternative 3, Adjust Footprint to Reduce Contact with Page Museum and Expand Central Green, would result in similar environmental impacts as the project for each issue area analyzed in this EIR, as shown in Table 2-3, except for historical resources and land use and planning.
-While Alternative 3 would lessen certain impacts to character-defining features to both the Page Museum and the La Brea Tar Pits Historic District thereby reducing the overall severity of the impacts to historical resources, it would not avoid the project's significant and unavoidable impacts.
+Refined Alternative 3, Adjust Footprint to Reduce Contact with Page Museum and Expand Central Green, would result in similar environmental impacts as the project for each issue area analyzed in this EIR, as shown in Table 2-3, except for historical resources and land use and planning.
+While Refined Alternative 3 would lessen certain impacts to character-defining features to both the Page Museum and the La Brea Tar Pits Historic District thereby reducing the overall severity of the impacts to historical resources, it would not avoid the project's significant and unavoidable impacts.
+One of the primary character-defining features of the Page Museum is its visual primacy on the grounds of the Tar Pits; the design refinements presented in the refined version of Alternative 3 would result in less of an impact to the Page Museum's visual primacy.
+Refined Alternative 3 would reduce impacts to the Page Museum to the extent that the building would continue to convey its historic significance and retain its eligibility as a historical resource.
+However, the site plan changes would continue to result in a significant and unavoidable impact to the La Brea Tar Pits Historic District.
+The overall severity of the significant and unavoidable impacts to the historic district would be reduced because of the separation of the new museum building from the Page Museum, the narrowing of the transition area connection between the two buildings, and the design refinements that retain more of the Page Museum's character-defining features such as the existing structural space frame, frieze, and courtyard.
 Similarly, the design refinements in this alternative would help to further support the land uses plans and policies applicable to the project as they relate to the protection and alternation of historical resources, but not in such a way to avoid the project's related significant and unavoidable impacts.
-This alternative would also result in the project's significant and unavoidable impacts.
-However, Alternative 3 is the alternative that meets all project objectives by providing an adjusted museum footprint and incorporating a series of design refinements that would support the basic objectives of the project.
+This alternative would also result in the project's significant and unavoidable impacts related to increased regional VMT.
+However, Refined Alternative 3 is the alternative that meets all project objectives by providing an adjusted museum footprint and incorporating a series of design refinements that would support the basic objectives of the project.